-Ahoy there mateys!
+Ahoy, there mateys!
 Welcome back to Retro Freak Reviews.
 And before ye all send me down to Davy Jones’ locker for not posting a review during the entire summer, let me redeem my sinner soul by offering ye this fine review in this finest of International Talk Like a Pirate Day.
 I’m talking about Pirates! (the game, not in general…)

-For those who had the privilege to experience videogames during the 80s and 90s (like yours truly), you probably noticed that the period between the late 80s and early 90s was probably the most prolific in terms of novelties.
-Basically, developers back then (but especially during that specific period) threw every idea they had at the wall to see what stuck and what not.
-In other words, developers and companies weren’t afraid to experiment with new ideas and concepts, and creativity was the most valuable asset when creating new games.
+Basically, developers back then threw every idea they had at the wall to see what stuck and what not.
+In other words, they weren’t afraid to experiment with new ideas and concepts, and creativity was the most valuable asset when creating new games.
 And sometimes, they came up with some interesting games like the one we’re about to review.
 I’m talking about Manhunter: New York.

 And again we’re taking a look at a game series, that like many others, started in the 80s or 90s (80s in this particular case), still continues to this day and became famous around its 3rd entry.
 But this time, it features perhaps the most famous private detective in computer gaming: Tex Murphy.
 I’m obviously talking about Mean Streets.